 The timeline for initial submission of DMC-ODS claims is critical.
-Original claims must be submitted within 6 months of the month of services (W&I Code, Section WIC 14021.6(g)).
-An original claim submitted after 6 months from the month of service without a DHCS approved Delay Reason Code (DRC) will be denied.
-Please see section 5.2.368 for more information about requesting a DRC.
+Original claims must be submitted within 12 months of the month of services (W&I Code, Section WIC 14021.6(g)).
+An original claim submitted after 12 months from the month of service without a DHCS approved Delay Reason Code (DRC) will be denied.
+Please see section

+5.2.368 for more information about requesting a DRC.
+Please refer to Appendix 6 for a list of DRCs.